What is the meaning of life?

 However, the society we live in is more concerned about being successful, making more money, having more possessions, and indulging in sensory experiences.
 Nothing wrong with that except that this isn’t fulfilling to an INFJ in the long run.
 Most of us stayed in our jobs not because we find our jobs meaningful.
 It’s because we have to make a living and pay the bills.

 But doing too much of this kills our soul and makes us wonder:

 Work hard, retired, and then die?

-Before we discuss how to find our life purpose, I would like to address the existential crisis depression first.
+Before we discuss how to find our life purpose, I would like to address the existential and career crisis that INFJs often face.

 An existential crisis is a moment when one feels that his or her life has no meaning.
 It’s so meaningless to the extent that one questions what’s the point of living anymore.